8 Easy Winter Outdoor Education Activities

 outdoor education

-This ended up being one of the favourite centres.
+This ended up being one of the favourite centers.
 There was always a large group here and they played and baked for a long time.

 Some children added a bit of sand to their snow to create cookie ice cream.
 Then then served it to all of their guests.
 I love that provided with materials a child’s imagination can create things that I never imagined.